stryker-mutator/infosupport-opensource/2021-q2/slides/10-stryker-net/04-other.md

 - Cirylle joined our team
     - French contributor made maintainer
 - New contributor
-    - Peter Semkin, reviews PR's and thinks about issues/solutions
+    - Peter Semkin (Microsoft), reviews PR's and thinks about issues/solutions